Who we are

 We are more than just a group of folks with space and tools.
 We hold the following values as integral to our success:

 - We are intentionally growing a welcoming community of diverse people with an economically accessible offering.
 We bring together makers, craftspeople, hobbyists, entrepreneurs, programmers, creators and hackers in Oakland, CA, and the greater East Bay.

 - The spirit of curiosity is at the heart of hacking.
 Our culture of camaraderie makes a welcoming place for those who are willing to try something new or ask how things work.

 - Sharing expertise, ideas, and knowledge is what makes growth possible as a community, individuals, and professionals.

-- We promote an environment of cooperation where conducting ourselves with respect for each other and the space is expressed through active transparency and communication.
+- We promote an environment of cooperation where conducting ourselves with respect for each other and the space is expressed through active transparency, communication, and positive accountability.